ziramehr/parstin/README.md

 ## First challenges: Unwritten phonemes
 The "-e" and "-ye" in the middle of a noun compund.
-### Solutions for predicting the unwritten phonems
+### Solutions for predicting the unwritten phonemes
 This information is almost always absent from the present farsi writing.
-A web extension that overlays text with Parstin can add an optional -e or -ye at the end of the such nouns so people can choose the correct pronunciation based on the context.
+1- A web extension that overlays text with Parstin can add an optional -e or -ye at the end of such noun compounds so people can choose the correct pronunciation based on the context.
+2- A website can provide readers with short excerpts from literature written in both writing systems and provide them with tools to correct the Pārstin text.